locationtech/udig-platform/docs/user/en/Teradata page.rst

    :align: center
    :alt:

-If you are adding data directly to a map then proceed to the `Resource Selection page <Resource%20Selection%20page.html>`_.
+If you are adding data directly to a map then proceed to the :doc:`Resource Selection page`.

 **Related concepts**